-This summer, make your home’s exterior fresh and gorgeous by planting those window boxes!
-(If you don’t have window boxes yet, check out this tutorial on how to make your own for an easy DIY!)
+This summer, make your home’s exterior bloom and learn how to plant flowers in window boxes!
+(If you don’t have window boxes yet, check out this tutorial on how to make your own for an easy DIY window planter box!)

 This photo represents only a week or two after planting – similar to what the box will look like when you plant.

 Top Tips for Planting a Window Box Planter

 Before we get started, we want to share with you a few of our top tips regarding the soil in your window box.
 As you’ll see below, we use potting mix for this project today.

 You’ll want to avoid just using potting soil in your window planter boxes, as this soil will quickly lose the needed water and nutrients for your window box plants.

 One thing to keep in mind is to never add organic material into your soil, such as wood chips or straw.
 You can add it onto the top if you want, but it shouldn’t go into the soil itself.

 Window Box Planting: How to Create a Beautiful Plant Window Box for Your Home

 Step 1 – Empty Your Window Box from the Past Season